|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Under the new privacy rule, the public has no recourse to sue for the inadvertent sharing of private documentation.
 HIPAA threatens penalties for noncompliance with security regulations, but if hackers or others obtain private information and an individual is harmed, the option to sue has been removed.
 Instead, the client can only complain to the Department of Health and Human Services, who can hardly take legal action themselves when no clear definitions exist.
 Not only that, but also the large number of instances of negligent behavior resulting in illegal documentation disclosure makes it near impossible for an individual to gain any attention or retribution.

-On this track, we discussed three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
+In this section, we discussed three risks in which ethical boundaries could be broken due to the sharing of HIPAA approved information on the internet.
 These risks for boundary breaking due to the sharing of HIPAA approved information on the internet include: nationwide database; hackers; and errors in correspondence.

-On the next track, we will examine three changes in ethical boundaries in regards to the disclosure of raw test-data.
+In the next section, we will examine three changes in ethical boundaries in regards to the disclosure of raw test-data.
 These three test-data boundary changes include: shift in standards; effects of HIPAA; and protecting test security.

 Others who bought this Confidentiality Course